Contemplation

 The book is made from eight black and white negatives (1940s) found in an uncategorized family archive in a basement room at the Visual Studies Workshop.
 The man portrayed remains unknown; and it is as if he knows it.
 The book is based on the idea of this man looking at himself and at the reader.
 The cover has a mirror element where the reader can find his or her own eyes.

-The book is sold out, but available for exhibitions.
+The book is sold out.